-Kalanchoe blossfeldiana, also known as Flaming Katy is a tropical succulent that is native to Madagascar.
-This flowering plant is most commonly grown as a houseplant but grows well outdoors in U.S. Department of Agriculture plant hardiness zones 10 and 11.
-A short-day plant, Flaming Katy produces blooms during the winter months.
-Young Flaming Katy plants have smooth stems and thick leaves.
-The plant roots readily from a vegetative shoot and many growers use this type of propagation for Kalanchoe blossfeldiana production.
-Commercial growers use intermittent mist and heat mats to propagate Flaming Katy, but you can make Flaming Katy cuttings without a professional setup.
+Kalanchoe blossfeldiana, commonly known as Flaming Katy, is a tropical succulent native to Madagascar.
+This flowering plant is most widely grown as a houseplant but grows well outdoors in USDA Plant Hardiness Zones 10 and 11.
+A short-day plant, Flaming Katy, produces blooms during the winter months.
+Young plants have smooth stems and thick leaves.
+This plant is easily propagated by stem cuttings.
+It roots readily from a vegetative shoot, and most growers use this type of propagation for Flaming Katy.

-1. Cut cleanly through a vegetative stem of the Kalanchoe blossfeldiana.
+1. Cut cleanly through a vegetative stem of the Flaming Katy.
 This is a stem that has no flower growth.
-Make the cutting at least 3 inches (8 cm) long.
-Set the cutting in an empty pot for two or three days to allow a callous to form over the cut flesh of the stem.
+Make the cutting at least 3 inches (7.5 cm) long.
+Set the cutting in an empty pot for 2 or 3 days to allow a callous to form over the cut flesh of the stem.
 The callous keeps the cutting from rotting in the growing medium.

-2. Mix together equal parts of sand, perlite and peat moss to create a quality growing medium for Flaming Katy cuttings.
+2. Mix equal parts of sand, perlite, and peat moss to create a quality growing medium for Flaming Katy cuttings.
 Fill a sterile pot with the growing medium and water the medium lightly.
 The size of the pot dictates how many cuttings you root per pot.
-Pots that are 3 or 4 inches (8 or 10 cm) around hold one cutting, while 5- or 6-inch (13 or 15 cm) pots hold two or three cuttings.
+For example, pots that are 3 or 4 inches (7.5 or 10 cm) hold one cutting, while 5- or 6-inch (12.5 or 15 cm) pots hold 2 or 3 cuttings.

 3. Make a hole in the growing medium and stick the calloused cutting into the hole.
 Firm the soil around the cutting to keep the Flaming Katy upright.
-Set the pot in a bright location that has an average temperature of about 70 degrees Fahrenheit (21 degrees Celsius).
+Set the pot in a sunny location with an average temperature of about 70 °F (21 °C).
 Avoid direct sunlight on the cuttings.

-5. Transplant the new Kalanchoe blossfeldiana plants into separate growing pots when the roots have reached about 1 inch (2.5 cm) in length.
+5. Transplant the new Flaming Katy plants into separate growing pots when the roots have reached about 1 inch (2.5 cm) in length.
 Treat the plant as a seedling for the first few weeks.
-In other words, avoid drafts, direct sunlight and drought conditions.
+In other words, avoid drafts, direct sunlight, and drought conditions.
 When you see new growth on the Flaming Katy plants, place them as desired in the home.